 To reach their goal, people working for non-proliferation must secure and monitor existing nuclear weapons and weapon material, they must monitor facilities conceivably able to produce weapon material and minimize the construction of such facilities, and they must perform political gymnastics to minimize the allure of nuclear weapons to the world.

-The two practical materials with which one can fabricate nuclear weapons are plutonium and highly-enriched uranium.
+The three special materials with which one can fabricate nuclear weapons are plutonium, highly-enriched uranium, and tritium (in thermonuclear weapons).
 Certainly the precision explosives and fabrication of weapons is difficult, but obtaining material is the major hurdle.
 As they currently operate, most nuclear reactors are proliferation concerns for two corresponding reasons:

-Thus, any country with a nuclear reactor and a plutonium chemist or an enrichment plant can “easily” develop nuclear weapons.
+Thus, any country with a nuclear reactor and a plutonium chemist or an enrichment plant has access to materials which could be used to develop nuclear weapons.
 However, both items have many subtleties to complicate their discussion.

 So, can we expand nuclear power without risking proliferation?
 Certainly not without being careful.
 Currently, the IAEA (the UN nuclear watchdog) routinely inspects nuclear facilities around the world to verify that only peaceful work is being done.
 They inventory all special material very carefully.
 If a facility doesn’t allow inspectors in or shows signs of militarization, the political world decides what to do.
 The IAEA does not have access to all of Iran’s facilities nor North Korea’s.
 Sanctions have been issued, but we have not seen particularly drastic action on these sensitive issues.
 This method of non-proliferation is called something along the lines of “safeguards and verification.”